fb55/readabilitySAX/readme.markdown

 - I probably forgot something […]

 ##HOWTO
-###Installing this script
+###Installing readabilitySAX
-This script is available on `npm` as `readabilitySAX`.
+This module is available on `npm` as `readabilitySAX`.
 Install it via `npm install readabilitySAX`.

 ###Usage
-The easiest way of using this script is via the getReadableContent-file.
+The easiest way of using this script is via the interface provided by `getReadableContent.js`.
 Just include it via `require("readabilitySAX/node_examples/getReadableContent.js")` (which finds readabilitySAX inside of your `node_modules`-directory) and use the `.get()` and `.process()`-methods.

 A demo of how to use readabilitySAX inside a browser may be found at [jsFiddle](http://jsfiddle.net/DYE9k/embedded/).
-Some example files are inside the `browsers` directory.
+Some basic example files are inside the `browsers` directory.

 ###Notes
-readabilitySAX is based upon ordinary SAX-parsers, therefore it fails if a document is malformed XML (eg. if the author used self-closing tags, eg. `<br>`).
-You may want to clean the document first (eg. with jsdom) to ensure that nothing gets lost.
+Most SAX parsers (as sax.js) fail when a document is malformed XML, even if it's correct HTML. readabilitySAX should be used with `htmlparser2`, my fork of the `htmlparser`-module used by eg. `jsdom`, which corrects most faults.
+It's listed as a dependency, so npm should install it whith readabilitySAX.

-Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
+The original Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
 This behavor is included within `getReadableContent`, otherwise you would need to code it yourself.

 ##Performance
 Using a (jsdom cleaned) package of 620 pages from [CleanEval](http://cleaneval.sigwac.org.uk/), readabilitySAX processed all of them in 10874ms, that's an average of 17.5387ms per page.
 The benchmark was done using `benchmark.js` and is probably far from perfect.